Reference 10 — Module catalog and composition

 L1 — Views and ownership (08-views-and-ownership.md)

 The view + rope + cast machinery itself is one required module; integrations with specific I/O facilities are separate optional modules.
-They expose the same uniform view API to L2+ but pair with specific L0 backends.
+They expose the same uniform view surface to L2 and above, but each pairs with specific L0 backends.

 Module